Freddie Freeman Preview, Player Props: Dodgers vs. Giants

 Freddie Freeman At The Plate

-- Among the qualified hitters in MLB action, he ranks second in batting average, first in on-base percentage, and sixth in slugging.
+- Among the qualified hitters in MLB, he ranks third in batting average, second in on-base percentage, and sixth in slugging.

-- In 65 games this year (40.9%), Freeman has picked up an RBI, and in 23 of those games (14.5%) he had two or more.
-He has also driven in three or more of his team's runs in 13 contests.
+- Freeman has picked up a hit in 122 of 160 games this year, with multiple hits 63 times.

-- He has scored in 57.2% of his games this year, with two or more runs scored in 21.4%.
+- In 65 games this season (40.6%), Freeman has picked up an RBI, and in 23 of those games (14.4%) he had more than one.
+He has also driven home three or more of his team's runs in 13 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.